00tanveer/simple-rag-vector-db/README.md

 # INTRODUCTION

-This is a simple naive retrieval-augmented generation application created to respond to queries about based on facts about cats in a text file.
+This is a simple naive retrieval-augmented generation application created to respond to queries on facts about cats in a text file.
+You can run the project as a web app on your local server by following the instructions below:

 ## HOW TO RUN THIS PROJECT
 1. Clone the repository.